No Products in the Cart

 Ratings: 4.2/5

-A bottle with a removable silicone cover can help you handle a glass feeding bottle easily.
+A bottle with a removable silicone cover can help you handle a glass feeding bottle way more easily than a regular bottle.
 It provides you with a better grip and prevents it from easily slipping off your hands.
 Toxin-free borosilicate glass is used in the production of this ISO-approved product.
-Increased resistance to both heat and impact means this product will last a long time.
-The bottle's compact size and light weight make it convenient for on-the-go use.
-Additionally, it comes with a bottle cap to prevent contamination when not in use.
+You can handle a glass feeding bottle more conveniently if the bottle has a detachable silicone cover.
+It gives you a greater grip and keeps it from falling off your hands easily.
+This ISO-approved item is made of borosilicate glass, which is free of toxins.
+The increased heat and impact resistance of this product ensures a long lifespan.
+The bottle is suitable for travel because of its tiny size and lightweight.
+It also features a bottle lid to prevent contamination while not in use.

 Specifications: 22.8 x 6.6 x 6.5 cm; 250 Grams